robwhitby/robwhitby.github.com/_posts/2014-05-01-applying-a-function-in-the-context-of-a-different-database-updated-for-marklogic-7.md

 ---

-A couple of years ago I wrote about how useful it would be to [apply a function in the contect of a different database][originalpost].
+A couple of years ago I wrote about how useful it would be to [apply a function in the context of a different database][originalpost].
 At that time there were two choices - eval a string or invoke a main module.
 But things have changed since then, in MarkLogic 7 there are a couple of new functions:

 {% highlight xqy %}
 xdmp:invoke-function(